hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 ### Routing/URL updates

-If you want the pagination to change the URL of the page directly (eg. updating the query parameters) you need to pass the routing parameters to the component:
+If you want the Pagination to change the URL of the page directly (eg. updating the query parameters) you need to pass the routing parameters to the component:

 ```handlebars
 <Hds::Pagination::Numbered